 If you know the difference between the two, you can make a more informed decision based on relevant factors like the size of your shipment and the time you need it by.

 The name Full Truckload basically describes itself.
-When you order FTL shipping, you’re paying for an entire truck to be dedicated solely to your shipment.
+When you order TL shipping, you’re paying for an entire truck to be dedicated solely to your shipment.
 No other pallets will share the space within the truck, and the entire drive will be dedicated entirely to one order.
-Estimated freight transit times are lower for FTL.
+Estimated freight transit times are lower for TL.

-- Because FTL shipping is wholly committed to a single delivery, it is almost always the best delivery option for customers who want to be assured of fast delivery times.
+- Because TL shipping is wholly committed to a single delivery, it is almost always the best delivery option for customers who want to be assured of fast delivery times.

-While FTL shipments are most commonly large orders, it’s entirely at the discretion of the shipper whether they want their shipment to be sent using FTL.
-Factors in the decision can include the size of the shipment, the delicacy of the shipment (FTL orders are handled less), and how quickly the shipment needs to be delivered.
+While TL shipments are most commonly large orders, it’s entirely at the discretion of the shipper whether they want their shipment to be sent using TL.
+Factors in the decision can include the size of the shipment, the delicacy of the shipment (TL orders are handled less), and how quickly the shipment needs to be delivered.

 LTL Shipping Transit Times

 Less Than Truckload shipping is the most common freight delivery option used by customers.
-LTL shipments are typically smaller than FTL shipments, and weigh somewhere in the range of 100 and 10,000 pounds.
+LTL service is typically smaller than an TL shipment and weigh somewhere in the range of 100 and 10,000 pounds.

-However, because LTL shipments involve a truck carrying multiple loads of unique cargo, there are a few drawbacks that don’t affect FTL shipments, including:
+However, because LTL shipments involve a truck carrying multiple loads of unique cargo, there are a few drawbacks that don’t affect TL shipments, including:

 - LTL shipments are handled more frequently, not just during the loading and offloading phase, but also during stops when shipments need to be moved around in order to get another off.

-While there are some definite drawbacks, many businesses continue to use LTL shipments because they are almost always cheaper than FTL shipments.
-If time is not a major factor and if your shipment is rather small, LTL will save you money while still getting your delivery to its destination.
+While there are some definite drawbacks, many businesses continue to use LTL shipments because they are almost always cheaper than TL shipments.
+If time is not a major factor and if your shipment is rather small, LTL rates will save you money while still getting your delivery to its destination city.

-Factors That Affect Both LTL and FTL Freight Times
+Factors That Affect Both LTL and TL Freight Times

 Despite massive technological leaps forward in the past few decades, it’s still very difficult to precisely predict how weather will affect a given area.
 When trucks are sent out for deliveries, they look at the forecast along their route, but can’t anticipate everything perfectly.